 Galettes are my favourite summer dessert.
 Filled with ripe fruits and wrapped in a buttery pastry, it has to be the most delicious way to eat the season.
 While there’s still a glut of nectarines, this is definitely a dessert you want to make.

-So let’s look at the advantages of eating pie.
-Just to be clear, this is not really a pie in the traditional sense, but a galette, which is the French equivalent.
-It could be either savoury or sweet.
-A free-form pie eliminates the need for blind baking, which could easily divert you from loving pie.
-The word rustic could also be interpreted as a ‘come as you are’ affair with margins for error or creative flair.
-Haphazardly-shaped will be also be perfectly acceptable and appreciated.
+The advantages of eating pie is clear.
+Although a galette isn’t really a pie in the traditional sense, but I suppose, the French equivalent.
+It can be either savoury or sweet.
+A free-form pie does away with the need for blind baking, which could put one off from loving pie.
+It’s more rustic and haphazardly-shaped but equally delicious.

 I demonstrated this galette on Expresso, SABC 3’s feel good breakfast show.
 Here’s the link for the easy how-to.